-Set-ReceiveConnector -PermissionGroups 'AnonymousUsers, ExchangeUsers, ExchangeServers, ExchangeLegacyServers' -Identity 'ServerName\Default ServerName'
+Set-ReceiveConnector -PermissionGroups 'AnonymousUsers, ExchangeUsers, ExchangeServers, ExchangeLegacyServers' -Identity 'ServerName\Default ServerName' Where ServerName is the Mailbox server name.

 Adding E-mail Domain Used for Redirection to the List of Accepted Domains

 To add a new Accepted domain, you can use either Exchange Admin Center or Exchange Management Shell.